 With the opportunity to bring single malt distilling back to the centre of Edinburgh after almost 100 years, Holyrood Distillery does so with flavour at the forefront.
 Unconstrained by heritage, category and tradition, they aim to be a distinctively different spirits company.
 Their focus will be on experimentation alongside a commitment to produce high-quality, full-flavoured spirits for anyone with an open mind and an open mouth.

-Key Botanical(s): Juniper, Lemon, Orange
+Key Botanical(s): Juniper, Beeswax, Sea Salt

 Gin Style: London Dry